-Under the proposed action, we would issue a 30-year IETP to take up to 2.5 bald eagles and up to 2.8 golden eagles annually (for a total authorized take of up to 75 bald eagles and up to 84 golden eagles over the life of the 30-year permit) with associated conditions, as allowed by regulation.
-The Applicant will implement all measures required by other agencies and jurisdictions to conduct the activity at this site including Applicant-committed measures, the conservation commitments described in the Applicant's ECP and Avoidance and Minimization, Compensatory Mitigation, Post Construction Monitoring, and Adaptive Management.
-We used our CRM to estimate the number of annual bald eagle and golden eagle mortalities resulting from the Project operation and maintenance Chapter 4 of the EA (Attachment 1, pages 19-21).
+Under the proposed action, we would issue an eight-year IETP to take up to 0.6 bald eagles and up to 2.9 golden eagles annually (for a total authorized take of up to 5 bald eagles and up to 23 golden eagles over the life of the eight-year permit), with associated conditions, as allowed by regulation.
+The Applicant will implement all measures required by other agencies and jurisdictions to conduct the activity at this site including Applicant-committed measures; the conservation commitments described in the Applicant's ECP; and Avoidance and Minimization, Compensatory Mitigation, Post Construction Monitoring, Eagle Conservation Management, and Adaptive Management.
+We used our CRM to estimate the number of annual bald eagle and golden eagle mortalities resulting from the Project operation and maintenance Chapter 4 of the EA (Attachment 1, pages 18-19).

-The 30-year IETP would include specific permit conditions, including implementation of monitoring, reporting, and adaptive management, as discussed in the EA (Chapter 2, Attachment 1, pages 10-12) and in the ECP (Sections 9-11).
+The eight-year IETP would include specific permit conditions, including implementation of monitoring, reporting, and adaptive management, as discussed in the EA (Chapter 2, Attachment 1, pages 8-9) and in the ECP (Sections 9-11, pages 41-46).

-The IETP is issued for 30 years.
-The permit would apply to the operation of all 85 turbines and ongoing operation of site infrastructure, effective immediately upon issuance of the permit.
-At the end of the 30-year permit term, the Applicant may choose to apply for a new permit under the regulations in place at that time.
+The IETP is issued for eight years.
+The permit would apply to the operation of all 66 turbines and ongoing operation of site infrastructure, effective immediately upon issuance of the permit.
+At the end of the eight-year permit term, the Applicant may choose to apply for a new permit under the regulations in place at that time.

 As part of the proposed action alternative the Applicant will implement compensatory mitigation to offset take of golden eagles above the baseline take.
-The take limit of golden eagles is zero for all eagle management units (EMUs) (USFWS 2016a, USFWS 2016b); therefore, the Applicant is required to provide compensatory mitigation targeted to offset the predicted take of golden eagles, above the baseline used in the 2016 PEIS analysis, authorized by the 30-year permit (Id.; see also 81 Fed.
+The take limit of golden eagles is zero for all eagle management units (EMUs) (USFWS 2016a, USFWS 2016b); therefore, the Applicant is required to provide compensatory mitigation targeted to offset the predicted take of golden eagles, above the baseline used in the 2016 PEIS analysis, authorized by the eight-year permit (Id.; see also 81 Fed.
 Reg.
 91504(2016)).
 As explained in the EA, the Project is in the Central Flyway Eagle Management Unit (EMU).
 The estimated take is analyzed at the local area population (LAP) scale, corresponding to a 109-mile radius around the Project and is based on the median natal dispersal distance of golden eagles (USFWS 2016a).
+Therefore, to offset the authorized take of golden eagles the Service has determined that the Applicant is required to retrofit or reframe high-risk power poles, or other Service approved mitigation.